Last Updated on August 18, 2023

 Spend a Night in Hallstatt, Austria

-It’s well worth spending at least one night in Austria’s Hallstatt, though, since it’s before the buses arrive in the late morning and after they leave in the afternoon, that Hallstatt is at its most charming.
+It’s well worth spending at least one night in Hallstatt, Austria.
+You’ll find it’s at its best before the buses arrive in the late morning and after they leave in the afternoon.
+That’s when the town is most charming.